Bennett is an independent systems architect, designer, and developer, based in

 Rancho High School.
 She taught a variety of science classes and a computer modeling

 class.
-She got involved with the Challenge in 2005, first as a teacher
+She got involved with the challenge about four years ago, first as a teacher

-After taking a sabbatical from teaching for a year, she is back teaching at
+taking a sabbatical from teaching for a year and looking for projects.

 Joshua Thorp has a degree in Computer Science with a concentration in